DKalathas/Advanced-Topics-in-Databases-NTUA/README.md

 7.Results

-See the results in terminal
+See the results in the terminal

 ### Team members: